coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-16-arraylist-addall-method-in-java.md

 1. `addAll(Collection c)` - it adds elements of the specified collection to the end of ArrayList
 2. `addAll(int index, Collection c)` - it adds elements of the specified collection to the ArrayList from the specified position (index)

+---

+The example java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-addall-method-in-java).

 Please write your thoughts in the commend section below.